 Economic Drivers Affecting Global Liquidity

-(i) Macroeconomic drivers, such as changes in economic growth, inflation, and real income
+- Macroeconomic drivers, such as changes in economic growth, inflation, and real income

-(ii) Monetary drivers, such as interest rate changes, reserve-ratio adjustments, and changes in the foreign exchange policies
+- Monetary drivers, such as interest rate changes, reserve-ratio adjustments, and changes in the foreign exchange policies

-(iv) New financial regulations and capital account policies
+- New financial regulations and capital account policies

-(v) The general appetite of investors for risk
+- The general risk appetite of investors

 Measuring Global Liquidity